windowsgamessamples/UnityPorting/README.md

 ## Upcoming features  ##
 We are just getting started.
 Today, it is a sample and lots of useful snippets you can copy and paste into your projects.
 We need  to:
-- Refactor into something more reusable outside of the sample; we will also provide more explanations.
 - Create guidance papers on getting ready for certification, performance and troubleshooting.

 ## Known issues ##

-With Unity 4.3.0, we are seeing a windowing focus problem.
-If you have multiple monitors and the game is not getting focus, drag it as if you were going to move the window or close the game so focus is restored.
-This issue was fixed in 4.3.1 which was released on 29 Nov 2013, please update your editor to that version.

 Facebook plugin issue on Windows Phone 8 -
 The web page that appears after selecting a friend to invite has intermittent issues, sometimes the cancel/send invite buttons don't appear.